tarekcampossaleh/ascii-canvas/README.md

 - *Flood_fill*, parameterised with:
-   -  `id` - Globally unique identifier, `integer`, used for select the canvas drawing target.
-If the requested id doesn't exist, a blank 50x25 canvas with the next avaliable id is created.
+   -  `id` - Globally unique identifier, `integer`, used for selecting the canvas drawing target.
+If the requested id doesn't exist, a blank 50x25 canvas with the next available id is created.
    -  `x` - A `integer`, used for defining the upper-left corner x-axis from 0 to 50
    -  `y` - A `integer`, used for defining the upper-left corner y-axis from 0 to 25
    -  `fill_char` A `ASCII utf-8 char` used for defining the flood fill character.